yyu233/StudyNote/Linux/SysclassVSdev.md

 Fortunately, Sysfs also provides a large number of symlinks, for easy access to devices without having to know which PCI and USB ports they are connected to.
 In /sys/class there is a directory for each different class of device.

 The files in /dev are actual devices files which UDEV creates at run time.
 The directory /sys/class is exported by the kernel at run time, exposing the hierarchy of the hardware through sysfs.

+The /sys filesystem (sysfs) contains files that provide information about devices: whether it's powered on, the vendor name and model, what bus the device is plugged into, etc. It's of interest to applications that manage devices.

+The /dev filesystem contains files that allow programs to access the devices themselves: write data to a serial port, read a hard disk, etc. It's of interest to applications that access devices.